-Travel with glasses and contacts is a hassle that many of us have to live with.
-I started wearing them at 17 just before setting off on my first trip abroad.
+I started wearing corrective lenses at 17 just before setting off on my first trip abroad.
+I’ve always traveled with both glasses and contacts.
+It’s a hassle but it’s something that that many of us have to live with.
 Cleaning and caring for them is still an annoyance to this day but I have gotten used to it.

 Do you travel with glasses and contacts?
 Share your tips in the comments below!

 More from Where The Road Forks